 We could not give a tight upper bound for $E_2$, but we can certify that it is between $0.37491$ and $\frac{1}{3}$.
 An exponential fit plotted in the Fig.~\ref{fig:plotinflation} converges to $\sim 0.36$.
 The only motivation for this exponential fit is empirical.
 In principle, the upper bound on $E_2$ could follow any decreasing function greater than $\frac{1}{3}$, and it is possible that this upper bound does not follow any analytical function.
 We additionally plot in the Fig.~\ref{fig:subspace_inflation} the symmetric subspace with the bounds given by each order of the inflation.

-We can use the same method to minimize $E_2$ and find a lower-bound.
-The inflation of the order 8 and 9 gives us a non-trivial bound plotted in the Fig.~\ref{fig:subspace_inflation}.
+We can use the same method to minimize $E_2$ and find a lower bound.
+The inflation of the order 8 and 9 gives us a nontrivial bound plotted in the Fig.~\ref{fig:subspace_inflation}.
 As for the upper bound, we could not find an optimal value for the lower bound.
 The lowest $E_2$ obtained with a known local model is $-\frac{2}{9} = -0.\bar{2}$~\cite{local_region}, which is not very far from our lower bound at $E_2=-0.2690928$.